 Data-Driven Marketing by Clearbit

-At 294 pages, this ebook is massive.
+At 294 pages, this free ebook is massive.
 It’s also pretty straightforward, delivering information, instruction, and examples.

 The ebook owes its length to the spectrum of topics it covers, which includes PR, SEO, marketing analytics, drip email sequences, and even customer onboarding.
 Here’s the table of contents.